Limbi: Preliminary Design

 By: Alondra Vivas

-In order for the motor to work on Earth as it would in space we would need a friction less surface.
+In order for the motor to work on Earth as it would in space we would need a low friction surface.
 The friction coefficient in space is 0.
 On Earth it is extremely difficult to achieve this friction coefficient.

-Types of friction less surfaces:
+Types of low friction surfaces:

 - Ice has a friction coefficient between 0.04-0.05.
 An issue with using ice as our friction less surface is in that we would have to take Limbi to the Ice Rink each time we need to test it which would result in schedule conflicts.